What to see in Delhi

 Opening hours: from dawn to dusk, every day.
-It is best seen in the golden light of late afternoon.
+It is best seen in the golden light of the late afternoon.

 What to see in Delhi – Lodhi Gardens

 Lodhi Gardens offers a serene retreat from city life and is the right place if you feel tired and exhausted.
 The vast gardens were built by the British in 1936 around the tombs of the rulers of the fifteenth and sixteenth centuries.
-Joggers, yoga practitioners and young couples all enjoy this park.
+Joggers, yoga practitioners, and young couples all enjoy this park.

 Location: Lodhi Road, not far from Humayun’s tomb.